 Before you make the trip to Aguinid Falls, you might want to know some of these useful tips.

 - You will need to walk through waist-deep water at times.
-I recommend either bringing some shoes that you can get wet, or going barefoot.
+I recommend either bringing some reef shoes or runners that you can get wet, or going barefoot.

 - Take your time at the waterfalls.
 You might feel like you don't want to push your time with the guides, but they usually only get one job per day.
 Therefore they want to make the most of it.

-- Keen for a waterfall exploration day?
+- Keen on a waterfall exploration day?
 Why not check out some other waterfalls nearby?
 Popular Tumalog Falls is not too far away.